juanhart1/Star-Wars-w-Node.js-Express.js/README.md

 Express provides a handy piece of middleware which can be configured to easily serve static files.
 No more wasting time configuring route handlers for every .css file you write!
 See more details on how to configure this [here](https://expressjs.com/en/starter/static-files.html)

 1. [  ] In `server/server.js`, _use_ express.static to serve all static files from the `/client/assets` directory when requests are made to `/assets`.
+    * Upon using app.use() and passing a first arg of ‘/assets’ to specify the route I want to use the middleware on, I then pass a second argument of express.static() with the directory for where the static assets I’m looking to serve reside => express.static returns a function that serves as a piece of middleware
+    * I can use invoke express.static two ways:

+        ```
+        app.use('/assets', express.static('client/assets'));

+        app.use('/assets', express.static(__dirname + '/../client/assets'));
+        ```

+    * Best practice is to provide express.static() with an absolute file directory
+    * To serve multiple static asset directories, I would need to follow the above example and pass the other static directory to express.static()

 We won't be needing this just yet, but if you want to test to see if it works, open up Postman and send a `GET` request to `http://localhost:3000/assets/images/ackbar.jpg`.
 You should get a jpg file back in response.